-Deal or no deal?
-The UK leaving the EU, with or without a deal, will change the way Brits travel to and from the UK.
+The UK is leaving the EU, will this change the way Brits travel to and from the UK?
 What does Brexit mean for our holidays?
 And how will it affect travel insurance?
 Find out more here.

-The countdown to the unknown has started: the UK is scheduled to leave the EU on 29 March 2019 and, if it does so with no deal, travel to and from the UK will be affected.
-Deal or no deal, the full impact remains unknown – potential delays at borders, changes to entry requirements, and the possibility of losing the European Health Insurance Card (EHIC).
+The countdown to the unknown has started: the UK is scheduled to leave the EU at 11pm GMT on 31 January 2020.
+The full impact remains unknown – potential delays at borders, changes to entry requirements, and the possibility of losing the European Health Insurance Card (EHIC).

 But what does it all mean for your travel insurance?
 Well, if you do have to make a claim on your travel policy, the sections that may be relevant are: